voxel51/fiftyone/docs/source/integrations/qdrant.rst

 .. note::

-    All of the examples below assume you have configured your Labelbox server as described in :ref:`this section <qdrant-setup>`.
+    All of the examples below assume you have configured your Qdrant server as described in :ref:`this section <qdrant-setup>`.

 .. _qdrant-new-similarity-index: